-Panama foundations offer clear advantages for international estate planning, providing the ultimate in privacy, anonymity, and protection to the Protectors, Founders, and Beneficiaries of the Panama Foundation.
-The Panama Foundation is a solution to a global need for an affordable, anonymous, flexible, private, estate planning vehicle that can be used to hold Panama assets such as corporations, trusts, bank accounts, investment accounts, real estate, or any other type of asset around the world.
+Panama foundations offer clear advantages for international estate planning, providing organization, holding and protection of family patrimony to the Protectors, Founders, and Beneficiaries of the Panama Foundation.
+The Panama Foundation is a solution to a global need for an affordable, flexible, and protective estate planning vehicle that can be used to hold Panama assets such as corporations, trusts, bank accounts, investment accounts, real estate, or any other type of asset around the world.

 A Panama Private Interest Foundation comes into existence upon its registration in the Public Registry.
 No approval from any public authority is required.
 Law No. 25 of June 12, 1995 regulates Panama Private Interest Foundations.

-A Panama Foundation provides international estate planning and asset protection by owning the shares of a Panama Corporation.
+A Panama Private Interest Foundation can provide international estate planning by serving as a holding entity, for example, owning the shares of a Panama Corporation.